Recount of our first Borrowers’ meeting

 Attracting borrowers of substance

-Against the backdrop of this engaging event where we saw our present and potential borrowers get together in a zestful networking and brainstorming session, we are grateful to Strategic Insight for a partnership that is particularly significant as it reinforces our approach of collaboration across the financial ecosystem in Mauritius.
+Against the backdrop of this engaging event where we saw our present and potential borrowers get together in a zestful networking and brainstorming session to foster the community gathering.
 This approach has most lately been symbolised by Fundkiss tying up with the SME Equity Fund to cover the entire spectrum of a business’ needs from inception to growth with an enduring combination of debt and equity.

 Thus, it is clearly established for all to see that crowdlending now enjoys support from enlightened players across the financial services sector.
 Going forward, we are intensifying our efforts to educate the ecosystem in a concerted attempt to attract creditworthy borrowers as we attempt to join the dots for linking investors seeking to invest in the real economy with viable SMEs that have been evaluated under our robust credit assessment framework.